ACA 101: Selling Under-65 Health Insurance

 Eligible to Apply a Premium Tax Credit?YesYesYesYes

 As you can see from the table, as the metal tiers go up, the member’s coinsurance responsibility goes down while the plan’s coinsurance responsibility goes up.
 The most prevalent tier in the marketplace is the Silver tier due to the ability to apply subsidies.
-We reccomend suggesting a Silver plan to a client that qualifies for subsidies.
+We recommend suggesting a Silver plan to a client that qualifies for subsidies.

 Consider your client’s budget and what makes sense for them.
 Some clients may find a Bronze plan paired with another plan such as a hospital indemnity plan to be more affordable and offer the coverage they are looking for.